openplanet-nl/nadeoapi-docs/docs/core/index.md

 ## Endpoints list
 There is [an endpoint that provides all of the available endpoints](/core/meta/routes).
 It does not require any authentication, and as such can be [viewed directly in the browser](https://prod.trackmania.core.nadeo.online/api/routes).

-Tokens authenticated through dedicated server accounts as described in [Authentication](/auth) can not use certain API's.
-You can view which API's those are by using the `usage` parameter.
+Tokens authenticated through dedicated server accounts as described in [Authentication](/auth) can not use certain APIs.
+You can view which APIs those are by using the `usage` parameter.
 This means there are 3 endpoints to query:

 * `https://prod.trackmania.core.nadeo.online/api/routes` - Shows all available endpoints
 * `https://prod.trackmania.core.nadeo.online/api/routes?usage=Client` - Shows endpoints intended for clients